Paige-Norton/HTAMotr/README.md

 │	├── r50_deformable_detr_plus_iterative_bbox_refinement-checkpoint.pth
 ```

+The data annotations we provide are incomplete, which is a key focus of this study and holds significant importance for reproducing the experiments presented in this paper.

 ### Training

-You may download the coco pretrained weight from [Deformable DETR (+ iterative bounding box refinement)](https://github.com/fundamentalvision/Deformable-DETR#:~:text=config%0Alog-,model,-%2B%2B%20two%2Dstage%20Deformable), and modify the `--pretrained` argument to the path of the weight.
+Similar to MOTRv2, you may download the coco pretrained weight from [Deformable DETR (+ iterative bounding box refinement)](https://github.com/fundamentalvision/Deformable-DETR#:~:text=config%0Alog-,model,-%2B%2B%20two%2Dstage%20Deformable), and modify the `--pretrained` argument to the path of the weight.
 Then training HTAMotr on 2 GPUs as following:

 ```bash
 ./tools/train.sh configs/motrv2DSText.args
 ```

 ### Inference on DSText Test Set

+You can download the trained model checkpoint0006.pth in [Google Drive](https://drive.google.com/file/d/1FF8oRNjPEOksBmi9kihReRdDt08S-IlW/view?usp=drive_link) to perform inference directly.

 ```bash
 # run a simple inference on our pretrained weights